 I read this tip multiple times from jewelers and hadn’t thought of it before.
-Firenze Jewels says the best way to save money on an engagement ring would be to purchase the diamond separately from the ring setting.
-For an honest third party diamond appraisal, be sure to find a truly independent appraiser who is not connected with any diamond sellers and does not sell diamond or jewelry.
+Firenze Jewels say the best way to save money on an engagement ring would be to purchase the diamond separately from the ring setting.
+For an honest third-party diamond appraisal, be sure to find a truly independent appraiser who is independent of diamond sellers and does not sell diamonds or jewelry.

 Prepare to Tailor

-I’m one of those people who likes no fuss style and wants to buy something as-is for convenience.
-The stylists at BHLDN says that’s a big no-no. They told me, “Be prepared to tailor your wedding dress.
-It’s very tricky to have a gown fit perfectly ‘off the rack’ (the same is true even if it’s custom made), so enlist a trusted tailor for a custom fit.
+I’m one of those people who like a fuss style and want to buy something as-is for convenience.
+The stylists at BHLDN say that’s a big no-no. They told me, “Be prepared to tailor your wedding dress.
+It’s very tricky to have a gown fit perfectly ‘off the rack’ (the same is true even if it’s custom-made).
+Enlist a reliable tailor for a custom fit.
 You’d be surprised how taking in a gown just a touch can make a big difference in accentuating your figure and enhancing your best assets.
 And don’t forget to bring your wedding shoes for the perfect hemline!”

 multiple functions.
 How about a place card that serves as a favor to the guest, a bridesmaid bouquet as a centerpiece, and even a groomsman as a chauffeur, perhaps, ha!”